Updated June 8, 2024

 Be meticulous in monitoring your credit.
 This can save you a lot of money and fluctuations in your credit score.
 It pays to keep close attention to your financial transactions because identity fraud and erroneous information are rampant.[7]

-There are reputable credit monitoring apps and credit software you can use to track your credit.
-Review your items in the credit report from time to time to avoid negative items that aren't yours, to begin with.
+There are reputable credit monitoring services and credit repair apps you can use to track your credit.
+Review your items in the credit report from time to time to avoid negative items that aren't yours to begin with.

 • Know your Statute of Limitations (SOL)

 Let's say you pass the time that a collection stays on your credit report.
 Some agencies can still go after you.
-On the other hand, if you pass the statute, you're no longer under any legal obligation you pay your debt.
+On the other hand, if you pass the statute, you're no longer under any legal obligation to pay your debts.

-All states have different statutes of limitations.
-The SOL can be anywhere from 3 to 10 years.[9]
+All states have different statutes of limitations on debt.
+The SOL can be anywhere from 3 to 6 years, with others lasting 10 years.[8][9]
 Knowing your state's SOL can prevent lawsuits from collection agencies.

 • Know your rights as a consumer

-The Fair Debt Collection Practices Act (FDCPA) strictly establishes guidelines on what debt collectors can and cannot do.
-Debt collectors should not use illegal, abusive, unfair, and deceptive practices to force you to pay off your dues.
+The Fair Debt Collection Practices Act (FDCPA) strictly establishes guidelines on what debt collectors can and can't do.
+Debt collectors shouldn't use illegal, abusive, unfair, and deceptive practices to force you to pay off your dues.

 Never forget: You have rights as a consumer, even if you are struggling to pay off unsettled debts.